 I’m the problem, it’s me

 I’ll stare directly at the sun but never in the mirror

 It must be exhausting always rooting for the anti-hero

 Anti-Hero, the leading single from Taylor Swift’s 10th album Midnight, talks about the voices in your head caused by anxiety and depression getting the best of you.
 In the video, she illustrates how she’s her anti-hero by having many versions of her in the video.
 Once Taylor opens the door, her anxiety and depression self-shows up with a bottle of wine.

 Another scene in Anti-Hero is Taylor’s insecurity following her to the bathroom as she weighs herself.
 Stepping on the scale in hopes of a lower number, the needle stops at “Fat” with a head shake of disapproval coming from her “dark” side.

 Like others, my heart broke for her seeing that.
 I’ve dealt with disordered eating since I was eight years old.
 Now, at 37, it’s hard to shake those thoughts out of my head no matter how much therapy I’m in.

 “As someone in active recovery, I cried.
 I know exactly how that feels and it’s hard to let go of those thoughts.”

 In the Netflix documentary, Miss.
-Americana, Taylor talks about how she starved herself to the point she thought she would pass out at live performances.
+Americana, Taylor talks about starving herself to the point of almost passing out during concerts.